June-Skeeter/Module6_GEOS270/docs/Content.md

 ### QC9

 Spatial [Interpolation/Overlay/Sampling] is a process used to "read between the lines" or infer what values are between locations where we have measurements.

+### QC10

+Our guest speaker Alysha is the ______ for Peace Geeks, a non-profit that builds digital tools to strengthen communities in the pursuit of peace.
+Peace Geeks is developing an app called ______ to help newcomers to BC find information and connect with services .